nathanmsmith/nathansmith.io/src/content/index.md

 Next summer, I'll be a software engineering intern at [Stripe](https://stripe.com).
 After that, in the fall, I'll be a production engineering intern at [Facebook](https://www.facebook.com).
 My expected graduation date from UCLA is June 2021.

-This past summer, I was a returning software engineering intern at [Keybase](https://keybase.io) in New York City, where I designed and implemented functionality for Keybase's open-source applications and developer APIs.
+This past summer, I was a returning software engineering intern at [Keybase](https://keybase.io) in New York City, where I designed and implemented features for Keybase's open-source applications and developer APIs.
+I've also previously done frontend internships with [Datadog](https://www.datadoghq.com) and [Autodesk](https://www.autodesk.com).

-I finished a winter internship earlier this year at [Datadog](https://www.datadoghq.com), where I implemented features and improvements to Datadog's suite of data visualizations.
-I've also previously completed frontend internships at Keybase and [Autodesk](https://www.autodesk.com).

 I formerly managed a team of 30 student developers and coded websites for my [school newspaper](https://dailybruin.com).
 Prior to that, I led web and mobile development for my [school radio station](https://uclaradio.com).
 I currently sit on the [publishing board](http://uclacommunicationsboard.org) for all student media at UCLA.